quiet-zone-background-world-of-threads-festival-gareth-bate

 • Nov.
 2 - Nov.
 18, 2012

-Maggie Tchir and Kathleen Hill, Earth Nest.
+Maggie Tchir and Kathleen Hill, Earth Nest, Quiet Zone exhibition, World of Threads Festival 2012.

-Maggie Tchir and Kathleen Hill, Earth Nest.
+Maggie Tchir and Kathleen Hill, Earth Nest, Quiet Zone exhibition, World of Threads Festival 2012.

 Earth Nest by Maggie Tchir and Kathleen Hill from British Columbia was one segment from a large installation entitled Cosmic House.
 Maggie and Kathleen used Merino and Romney wools to hand-felt flat and molded wool for the piece, which was delivered to the gallery on a forklift.
 For me, this sculptural work made a dual statement.
 On one hand it appeared firm and strong, while on the other there was a definite delicacy to the artwork.